 While it might not be a cheaper option, it’s an important one.

 Geek Tip : Make sure the hand brake levers are adjustable and properly adjusted to suit your child’s hands.

 10. Training Wheels

-Most of us learnt riding bikes with training wheels in the past, but with technology improvements, our children now have the chance to learn riding a bike with the help of balance bike.
+Most of us learned to ride bikes with training wheels in the past, but with technology improvements, our children now have the chance to learn to ride a bike with the help of a balance bike.

 Training wheels aren’t a bad idea for a child to get the feel of riding a bike at first.
 However, once you remove the wheels, they’ll still have to learn how to keep a balance.

 Therefore, training wheels are recommended for children up to the age of 3.
 Children between the ages of 4 to 8 most likely have developed physical coordination and agility to achieve a good balance on a bike without training wheels.

 Read More : The 9 Best Balance Bikes to Learn Cycling